-Cinemas greatest realization of 'Gesamtkunstwerk': a totality of arts in martial, music, theatre, painting, calligraphy and aesthetic visual design in celebration of a nation's finest culture all delineated with the modern medium of film.
-Operatic with grand leitmotifs in classical tradition of simulated staged-action cut with the patented technique of 'glimpse', King Hu's yin-styled wuxia (here with utmost heroic bravura) is the pinnacle of filmmaking.
+Cinema’s greatest 'Gesamtkunstwerk': a totality of arts in martial, music, theatre, painting and calligraphy in celebration of a nation's finest culture delineated with the modern medium of film.
+Operatic with grand leitmotifs in classical tradition of simulated staged-action and cut with the patented technique of 'glimpse', King Hu's yin-styled wuxia (here with utmost heroic bravura) is the pinnacle of filmmaking.

 Intense!
 The first half hour is especially spectacular, once our mysterious man shows up at the inn, and the tension that follows.
 The preludes to any fight scenes are just as tense and nail baiting as the action itself.
 The mental mind games and stand offs that leave me throwing my furniture out the window in frustration.
 The action scenes, especially in the second half, are fluid; utterly beautiful.